-Let's take a few minutes to think on what makes imaginative worlds so amazing.
+Let's take a few minutes to think about what makes imaginative worlds so amazing.

 Interested in seeing the world?
 Check out the fandom wiki.

-All 13 nations are connected into a spider web of story lines that connects a reader into the emotions, thoughts, and battles through bits and pieces of storylines that continuously build characters into people we imagine and agree or disagree with.
-Sanderson exhibits character development utilizing both flashbacks and present activities that create a lollapolooza effect of emotions throughout the series.
-Each person reading along generates their own version of this wonderful creation described with descriptive visual aids.
+All 13 nations are connected into a spider web of storylines that connects a reader into the emotions, thoughts, and battles through bits and pieces of storylines that continuously build characters into people we imagine and agree or disagree with.
+Sanderson exhibits character development utilizing both flashbacks and present activities that create a lollapalooza effect of emotions throughout the series.
+Each person reading along generates their version of this wonderful creation described with descriptive visual aids.

 An author doesn't just specialize in the English language (which is challenging enough!) to write professionally, but they must create a new world full of new terms, physics, gravity rules, people, and then write in a way to explain for readers to understand it all.
 Phew.

 In other words, the paragraph full of Stormlight Archive terms that non-readers see as gibberish gives proof in the skill required to write a book in this genre. #respect

 Oathbringer at times could be a challenge to follow because the story is told from over 20 perspectives throughout the book - most were excerpts from the main character views - but still.

 Over 20...How could you not learn from a few?

 The honorable code following Shardbearer who treated all with respect, dignity, and integrity.
 The wise and battle-worn veteran leader that would lead the world from destruction as he united the nations against the income evils.